Eleonora Czartoryska

-Eleonora Czartoryska (1710-1795), was a Polish Princess, born Countess von Waldstein-Wartenberg.
+Eleonora Czartoryska (1710-1795), was a Polish princess, born Countess von Waldstein-Wartenberg.
 She was the ruler of the city of Radzymin from 1770 to 1790, where she built a palace and a park, commissioned a church designed by Jan Chrystian Kamsetzer and wrote a unique collection of laws on the city's governmental principles.
-She was married to Michał Fryderyk Czartoryski.
+She was married to Michał Fryderyk Czartoryski who became the Grand Chancellor of Lithuania.